 Keep the Weight off When You Quit Smoking

-Many people are concerned about gaining weight when they quit smoking
+Many people are concerned about gaining weight when they

 .
-But, with a healthy diet and regular exercise
+But, with a healthy diet and

 All of us should strive for a healthy diet, whatever our specific goals are.
-But, when you are quitting smoking, it is especially important.
+But, when you are quitting smoking, it is even more important.
 A healthy diet can help prevent weight gain while your body recovers from the damage of smoking.
 Adapting your eating habits also gives you something to focus on other than smoking.

 - Plan ahead and space your meals every 3-4 hours.